dat550-2021/course-info/Readme.md

 # Updates
    - Jan 02 2021
-      - Lectures 3 and 4 slides are videos are posted
+      - Lectures 3 (Data Exploration) and Lecture 4 (Decision Trees) slides are videos are posted
    - Dec 30 2020
       - First zoom session on Jan 4th 2021 at 12.15 pm is confirmed
-      - Lectures 1 and 2 slides and videos are posted
+      - Lectures 1 (Introduction) and Lecture 2 (Data) slides and videos are posted
       - Autograder is ready and assignment 1 is published

 # Structure